-Reference: Trends data collection
+Reference: Trends data collection for saved question sources

 Trends stores results as counts of the answers returned when sensors run on the Tanium Client.
 Most sensors return numeric results that can be meaningfully counted.
-For example, the question Get Running Applications from all machines returns counts of the application versions found in running processes on enterprise endpoints.
+For example, the question Get Running Applications from all machines returns counts of the application versions found in running processes on endpoints.

-When you create a source in Trends, the Question Builder is available to build the saved question.
-Before you save the source, you can run the question to preview the results.
+When you create a saved question source in Trends, the Question Builder is available to build the saved question.
+Before you save the saved question source, you can run the question to preview the results.
 Evaluate whether the result strings can be meaningfully counted and whether question filters are required.
 Avoid using questions that return unique strings, such as Computer Name or IP address, because there is little value in aggregate counts of these answers.
 If a source returns more than 100,000 unique results in a day, Trends only stores the 100,000 results with the highest counts.

-For each source, you can configure how often to issue the saved question and how often to collect the data.
+For each saved question source, you can configure how often to issue the saved question and how often to collect the data.
 By default, a saved question is issued every five hours and data is collected every 24 hours.
 The frequency is designed to get responses from endpoints that are offline sometimes during a one day period but are online at one of the times the saved question is issued.
-When Trends collects data for a source, Trends issues the saved question one more time to get the most recent results.
+When Trends collects data for a saved question source, Trends issues the saved question one more time to get the most recent results.

 Results are reported in Trends as aggregate single day counts based on the timestamps of the collected data.
 The time and date clock is based on the UTC time of the Module Server (not the local time zone adjusted time).
 For example, a panel configured to show Chassis Type on December 31 includes the counts of the responses that Trends collects on December 31 UTC time.